One new death in north-east linked to Covid-19 - Evening Express

 There has been one more death linked to Covid-19 in the north-east.

-The latest figures, released by the National Records of Scotland (NRS) cover from July 6 to July 12.
+The latest figures, released by the National Records of Scotland (NRS), cover from July 13 to July 19.

 There were 111 deaths recorded in hospitals, while 28 were recorded at home or in non-institutions.